Complaints and Discipline

-CPA Manitoba’s self-regulatory powers normally become operative when complaints are received from the general public, or from other registrants about a registrants’ conduct as it relates to the Code of Professional Conduct and Bylaws and Regulations.
-However, the CPA Manitoba is not required to have a formal written complaint in order to commence an investigation if it receives information that raises a question about a possible breach or breaches of the Code by a member, candidate, student, professional corporation or firm.
+CPA Manitoba’s self-regulatory powers normally become operative when complaints are received from the general public, or from other registrants about a registrants’ conduct as it relates to the Code of Professional Conduct (Code) and Bylaws and Regulations.
+However, CPA Manitoba is not required to have a formal written complaint in order to commence an investigation if it receives information that raises a question about a possible breach or breaches of the Code by a member, candidate, student, professional corporation or firm.

 CPA Manitoba is not a civil court and does not provide a fee dispute mediation service nor does it have the power to order restitution to third parties.
 Anyone with such complaints or concerns is encouraged to try to resolve the matter directly with the member or firm involved.
 Our members in public practice are required to carry professional liability insurance in order to protect the public in the event of errors and the like on the part of the member.

-For additional information about CPA Manitoba’s process for resolving concerns and handling complaints, or to file a complaint, please contact:
+For additional information about CPA Manitoba’s process for resolving concerns and handling complaints, or to file a formal complaint, please contact:

 1675-One Lombard Place